bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The suggested processing pipeline includes an input module, a batch processing module and an output module.
 Within the platform, the data are transported with T-streams.

-An sFlow reporter is an external data source in our example task.
+A sFlow reporter is an external data source in our example task.
 It sends data to the system in CSV format.

 The CSV data are transformed by the input module and sent for processing to the batch processing module.
 The data that can not be parsed by the input module are treated as incorrect and sent straight to the output module without processing.